Marat Balagula: Russian mob

 Balagula moved his family to Brighton Beach, where he opened a restaurant, which he later sold in order to buy a chain of fourteen gas stations.
-In 1980, Balagula purchased the Odessa restaurant, night club, and cabaret on Brighton Beach Avenue.
-The Odessa became so popular as a neighborhood mecca, that film director Paul Mazursky wished to shoot a scene there with Robin Williams for the movie Moscow on the Hudson.
+In 1980, Balagula purchased the Odesa restaurant, night club, and cabaret on Brighton Beach Avenue.
+The Odesa became so popular as a neighborhood locality, that film director Paul Mazursky wished to shoot a scene there with Robin Williams for the movie Moscow on the Hudson.
 Balagula declined the offer, as he was afraid of drawing unwanted attention to the club.

 With the assistance of Leningrad-born neighborhood crime boss and former Thief in law Evsei Agron, Balagula expanded his operation while creating a series of "burn companies" to confuse the Internal Revenue Service and evade both State and Federal gasoline taxes.
 In time, Agron and Balagula were selling $150 million worth of fuel every month while pocketing an additional $30-$40 million in unpaid income tax.
 When the IRS went looking for their share, they found that all of the addresses to Agron and Balagula's fuel companies led either to telephone booths or vacant lots.

 In the aftermath of Agron's murder on May 4, 1985, Balagula took over as the most powerful Russian gangster in Brooklyn.
 Balagula's main enforcer was Boris Nayfeld, a Belarusian Jewish gangster who had arrived in America in 1978 and who was suspected by the NYPD of involvement in Agron's murder.

-According to Vladimir Kozlovsky, Balagula's wealth made him a legendary figure in Brighton Beach, but whenever residents of the neighborhood were asked about his line of work, they would always say that Balagula was in the gasoline business.
+According to Vladimir Kozlovsky, Balagula's wealth made him a notable figure in Brighton Beach, but whenever residents of the neighborhood were asked about his line of work, they would always say that Balagula was in the gasoline business.

 However, according to a former Prosecutor from Suffolk County, New York, "Everybody in Brighton Beach talked about Balagula in hushed tones.
 These were people who knew him from the Old Country.
 They were really, genuinely scared of this guy."